benjamin-maynard/ios-usage-prometheus-exporter/README.md

 The `incTotalAppOpens` endpoint is used for incrementing a Prometheus Counter each time an application (or group of applications) are opened.
 Counter increments are performed by making a HTTP Get request via the iOS 13 `Get Contents of URL` action.

-These are exported via the `ios_app_open_total` Promethus Counter Metric.
+These are exported via the `ios_app_open_total` Prometheus Counter Metric.
 This metric has two labels:
 1. `deviceName`: Derived from the `deviceName` HTTP header, used for aggregating stats across multiple devices.
 2. `appName`: Derived from th `appName` HTTP header, used for identifying individual, or groups of applications.